N4S4/synology-api/documentation/docs/apis/classes/filestation.md

 #### Parameters
 <div class="padding-left--md">
 **_path_** `str or list of str`
-Current path or list of paths of the folder(s) to rename.
+Current path or list of paths of the files or folder(s) to rename.

 **_name_** `str or list of str`
-New name or list of new names for the folder(s).
+New name or list of new names for the file or folder(s).

 **_additional_** `str or list of str`
 Additional attributes to include.